-Of course, bottled water will be useful here too.
+Of course, a water bottle will be useful here too.
 This is what we like to call, preventing a problem before it starts.
 It can be very easy to get lost in the wild.
 You want to be prepared for this, which is why having purified water already present is essential.

-It should be noted that boiling water can be very helpful when you’re gathering up some water you’re unsure about.
+It should be noted that water boiling can be very helpful when you’re gathering up some water you’re unsure about.
 The type of water you’ll see in these types of situations will usually be standing water.

-Old School Purification
+Old School Water Filter Purification

 Purifying water in one of the most common and old school forms is pretty easy, but you’ll need a few things first.
 Some of this we can add substitutes for later, but for now, you’ll just need:

 - Sand (both coarse and fine versions, if possible)